Embed a report web part in SharePoint Online

 Now the end user can go to the team site in SharePoint Online and view the reports on the page.

-Power BI doesn't support multi-factor authentication with Azure Active Directory 2.0.
+Power BI doesn't support multifactor authentication with Microsoft Entra ID 2.0.
 Users will see an error message.
 If the user signs in again to SharePoint Online using their security device, they may be able to view the report.

 Web part settings